alancaldera/alancaldera/index.md

 ## Campus Involvement

-I am an honorary recipient of Cornell University's [Tradition Fellow](https://commitment.cornell.edu/tradition) scholarship due to my participation as an active volunteer of the Ithaca community.
+I was an honorary recipient of Cornell University's [Tradition Fellow](https://commitment.cornell.edu/tradition) scholarship due to my participation as an active volunteer of the Ithaca community.

 I serve as the Resident Advisor (RA) at the Latino Living Center dorm on North Campus.
 My main duties include overseeing the welfare of my dorm's community and promoting a sense of culture by organizing activities such as cultural events, social gatherings, and academic enhancement workshops.